Reviewed By

 - Asbestos can cause lung cancer, which is also a risk for plumbers and pipefitters.

-Asbestos Health Risks for Plumbers and Pipefitters
+Asbestos Exposure for Plumbers and Pipefitters

-During its peak, asbestos was considered a “magic mineral” and repeatedly touted for its benefits.
-The general public assumed it was not harmful because they had no reason to believe otherwise.
-Plumbers and pipefitters, who were regularly exposed to asbestos in their work environment, also believed the mineral was safe as they were not provided with safety guidelines or protective equipment when in the presence of asbestos.
+Plumbers and pipefitters, who regularly faced occupational asbestos exposure, also believed the mineral was safe as they were not provided with safety guidelines or protective equipment when in the presence of asbestos.

 Asbestos Exposure in Plumbing Systems and Pipefitting